F1248/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 :::warning

 If you're unsure whether you should enable SIP, leave it as-is.
-Systems where you have already ran the Post Install Root Patching cannot enable SIP without potentially breaking the current install.
+Systems where you've already ran the Post Install Root Patching can't enable SIP without potentially breaking the current install.

 :::